Computational complexity: Models of computation

 The evaluation of the complexity relies on the choice of a model of computation, which consists in defining the basic operations that are done in a unit of time.
-When the model of computation is not explicitly specified, it is generally implicitely assumed as being a multitape Turing machine, since several more realistic models of computation, such as random-access machines are asymptotically equivalent for most problems.
+When the model of computation is not explicitly specified, it is generally implicitly assumed to be a multitape Turing machine, since several more realistic models of computation, such as random-access machines are asymptotically equivalent for most problems.
 It is only for very specific and difficult problems, such as integer multiplication in time $O(n\log n),$ that the explicit definition of the model of computation is required for proofs.

 Deterministic models

 A deterministic model of computation is a model of computation such that the successive states of the machine and the operations to be performed are completely determined by the preceding state.
 Historically, the first deterministic models were recursive functions, lambda calculus, and Turing machines.
 The model of random-access machines (also called RAM-machines) is also widely used, as a closer counterpart to real computers.

 When the model of computation is not specified, it is generally assumed to be a multitape Turing machine.
 For most algorithms, the time complexity is the same on multitape Turing machines as on RAM-machines, although some care may be needed in how data is stored in memory to get this equivalence.